danace38/BC_Nanopore_Tracker/README.md

 5. Open project in the browser.
 Vite will display a link which you can click on.
 For example `http://localhost:5173`

+6. Configure the environment variables in a `.env` file

+    ```
+    DB_HOST=localhost
+    DB_USER=root
+    DB_PASSWORD=your_password
+    DB_NAME=labdatabase
+    PORT=8000
+    ```
+    Note:
+    - Ensure you have MySQL database set up with the necessary tables and data.
+    - Ensure that the database credentials in your application match those in the `.env` file or the database connection settings.
+    - Backup your database before making changes to prevent data loss.

-6. Start the server in a separate terminal
+7. Start the server in a separate terminal

   - Move to the server directory `cd server`
   - Start the server: